imry-rosenbuam/Sandbox/APRA Dispute Resolution.md

 + `adi`: is NonApplicable if `covered-entity` is provided
 + `authorised-banking-NOHC": is NonApplicable if `covered-entity` is provided
-+ "covered-bond-special-purpose-vehicle": is NonApplicable if `covered-counterparty` is provided
++ `covered-bond-special-purpose-vehicle`: is NonApplicable if `covered-counterparty` is provided

 #### __au-foreign-corporations-act__
 + `foreign-corporation`: is NonApplicable if `foreign-covered-entity` is provided